sripwoud/dune-ts/README.md

 ## Features

 - [x] Authentication with password and username.
-- [x] Fetch results from Dune Analytics queries without parameters
-- [ ] Fetch results from Dune Analytics queries with parameters
+- [x] Fetch results from Dune Analytics queries with parameters

 ## Installation